hahaha98757/zombies-addon/docs/en_US/README.md

 - Toggle RL mode with the hotkey (default Up).
 Wave delay will be displayed with the specified number of ticks added.

 #### Config
-- Toggle Wave Delays: Enable or disable Wave Delays.
+- Enable Wave Delays: Enable or disable Wave Delays.
 - Play Sounds: Plays a sound after n ticks of wave start.
-- Custom Play Sound: Plays sounds with a sound name, pitch, and playType that you set in a json file.
+- Custom Play Sound: Plays sounds with a sound name, pitch, and timing that you set in a json file.
 - Prefix: Enable or disable the prefix.
 - Boss Color: Enable or disable colors of waves where a boss spawns.
 - Text Style: The style of texts that are displayed on the screen.
 - Highlight Style: The Highlight method for a current wave, passed waves, and next waves.
-- Hide Passed Wave: Enable or disable hiding passed waves.
+- Hide Passed Wave: Hides passed waves from the screen.
-- RL Mode Offset: The offset for RL Mode.
+- RL Mode Offset: Adds an offset to the wave delay in RL Mode.

 ----
 ### Zombies Strat Viewer